vboussange/vboussange.github.io/content/publication/differentiation-in-graphs/index.md

 ---
-title: "Topology and habitat assortativity drive neutral and adaptive diversification in spatial graphs"
+title: "Eco-evolutionary model on spatial graphs reveals how habitat structure affects phenotypic differentiation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here